Kim M. Horwood

 In Grade 5, Mr Higgins would throw random story topics at me when I’d finished my work.
 It ignited a crush (not on Mr Higgins), on writing, that continued until I discovered boys.
 When my first love was killed in a car accident at 17, writing saved me from suffocating in grief.
 From those dark hours, emerged the beginnings of a Young Adult Fiction manuscript with magic realism and teen romance themes.
 Like Bryce Courtenay and 'The Power of One', I am using it as a doorstop until I'm ready for a publisher to pry it from my fingers.

 Raised an army brat, I put down roots in Brisbane’s north-west, married a nice man who thinks I’m funny and had four children who don’t think I’m funny.
-Having recently become a grandmother, I am Mimi to the most perfect little human in the universe, who finds me mildly funny - especially when I sing.
+Becoming a grandmother has been a joy, and I am Mimi to the most perfect little humans in the universe, one who is not amused by me at all and one who finds me mildly funny - especially when I sing.
 Based on that, I'll stick to writing.